awongh/overtab/README.md

   > Load unpacked extension

-  > Select overtab directory. /dist or, if building with grunt /app
+  > Select overtab directory. /dist or, if building with Grunt (as above), /app

 ## Note
   On retina macs overtab may experience this [bug](https://code.google.com/p/chromium/issues/detail?id=367931).
 If you see excessive memory consumption on your machine consider making a comment on this issue to the chromium team.
 Overtab currently limits the number of screencaps done on these machines to avoid problems.